This Week in AI: GRPO Training, Hierarchical Reasoning, and Entry-Level Job Risk

 Source: Analytics Vidhya

 Training AI has often felt like tutoring a child who memorises textbooks but never truly understands them.
-DeepSeek R1 changes this with GRPO (Generalised Reinforcement Policy Optimisation) — a method that lets models actually learn from experience.
+DeepSeek R1 changes this with GRPO (Generalised Reinforcement Policy Optimisation) — a reinforcement-learning method that lets a model refine its own policy from feedback on its outputs, rather than following a fixed training routine.
 Instead of fixed routines, the system adapts on the fly, improving through each new interaction.

 When AI learns through experience instead of repetition, we move closer to systems that can genuinely think on their feet.